-This set of Biology Multiple Choice Questions & Answers (MCQs) focuses on “Molecular Basis of Inheritance – Lac Operon”.
+This set of Class 12 Biology Chapter 6 Multiple Choice Questions & Answers (MCQs) focuses on “Molecular Basis of Inheritance – Lac Operon”.

 1. Which polycistronic structural gene is regulated by a common promoter and regulatory gene?